What is the Fed: Payment Services

 The number of checks has been declining since the mid-1990s as the use of electronic payments options has grown.

 Reserve Banks also provide check collection services to depository institutions.
 The Fed processes approximately one-third of the paper items that ultimately clear as checks in the United States.
 Commercial banks also may clear checks directly with each other through clearinghouse associations or through agreements with other banks.
 Nationwide, the number of checks written has been declining since the mid-1990s as the use of electronic payments has grown.
-In addition, the Check Clearing for the 21st Century Act, or "Check 21," enacted in 2004, allows an electronic image of a check to be used for clearing.
+In addition, the Check Clearing for the 21st Century Act, or “Check 21,” enacted in 2004, allows an electronic image of a check to be used for clearing.
 Today, almost 99% of checks are processed as images.
-Since late 2003, Reserve Banks have reduced the number of locations where paper checks are processed from 45 offices to a single site in Cleveland.
-Electronic check processing for the Reserve Banks is carried out in the Atlanta office.
+Since late 2003, Reserve Banks have reduced the number of locations where checks are processed from 45 offices to a single site in Atlanta.

 The Fed processes approximately three-fourths of the automated clearinghouse payments in the country.